agleontyev/SSRTcalc/README.md

 ## Contact me

 Any questions/concerns/suggestions are welcome.
-Contact me at a.g.leontiev@tamu.edu or a.g.leontiev@gmail.com
+Contact me at axleonty@geneva.edu